California Expands Rights of Domestic Partners

 On October 14, 2001, California Governor Gray Davis signed legislation requiring that employers provide certain benefits to domestic partners of employees and otherwise extending to domestic partners certain protections that are currently offered only to married couples.
 The bill largely overturns an initiative passed by California voters in March 2000, which defined marriage as a heterosexual union, thus denying significant benefits to domestic partners.

-The new law, which takes effect January 1, 2002, will expand the benefits afforded those who qualify as domestic partners.
+The new law, which takes effect on January 1, 2002, will expand the benefits afforded those who qualify as domestic partners.
 In order to qualify, same-sex couples must be at least eighteen years of age and must meet various statutory requirements, including filing a Declaration of Domestic Partnership with the Secretary of State.
 Opposite-sex couples can also register as domestic partners and qualify for benefits, but only if one member of the partnership is at least 62 years old.

 Employers should be aware that the new law extends the following benefits to couples who meet these requirements: